Gekkio/mooneye-gb/docs/accuracy/cpu.markdown

 Blargg's instruction timing ROM confirms that BIT takes 12, and RES/SET take 16 cycles, which makes perfect sense.
 Some opcode listings in the internet (e.g. GBCPUman.pdf) are wrong.

+### What is the exact behaviour of DI and EI?

+These instructions don't change interrupts immediately, but instead have a delay before they take effect.
+Both instructions simply set an internal flag, which will have take effect after the next instruction is executed.
+If you rapidly switch between DI/EI right after another, the internal flag has no effect during the switching, and the last instruction wins.

+So, assuming interrupts are disabled, and an interrupt has already been requested, this code will cause only one interrupt:

+    ei
+    di
+    ei
+    di
+    ei
+    nop ; <- interrupt is acknowledged between these two nop ; <- instructions